lgreco/DataStructures/Coding Studio/Motel271/src/readme.md

 Like arrays, motels are very rigid constructs.
 Once we built a motel with only 4 rooms we are stuck with it for a while.
 Surely we can extend it, if we can afford the time and the expense.

 Let's look at a more flexible scenario: a dresser with 4 drawers that is completely full.
 We cannot make room by throwing some stuff away, nor is there space for a second dresser.
 Our only option, as we discussed in class, is to replace the old dresser with a new dresser that has more drawers.
 The replacement process involves moving the contents of the old drawers to the same drawers in the new dresser.

+Like clas Motel earlier, class Drawer here has three principal variables: the total number of drawers in the dresser, the number of used drawers, and the contents for each drawer.
+There is a method to add items to a drawer, if there is an available drawer.
+A method to clear out a drawer.
+And a method to display the contents of the dresser.
+We assume, for simplicity that only one kind of items can go to each drawer.

 The practical questions to consider here are:
 * when do we know that it is time to get a new dresser?
 * how much larger the new dresser should be?
 * how to move the contents from the old dresser to the new dresser?
 Answer this questions by improving the provided class Dresser in this repository.